-When Albany resident and Middlesbrough fan Matt Green got in touch with his club’s supporter’s group HQ in 2005, he was invited to a tour of the stadium and an opportunity to meet the team at their Player of the Year ceremony- a relatively exclusive event.
+When Albany resident and Middlesbrough fan Matt Green got in touch with his club’s supporter’s group HQ in 2005, he was invited to a tour of the stadium and an opportunity to meet the team at their Player of the Year ceremony—a relatively exclusive event.
 The Blackburn boys travelled to Bournemouth last year to see Rovers away and found themselves embraced by their fellow fans, many of whom were interested to hear about their unlikely journeys to fandom.

 All of which reflects a small club ideal.
-While elite clubs at the top of the league may be inclined to see overseas fans as merely an untapped source of commercial revenue, smaller, less fortunate teams seem more likely to marvel at the devotion that they can inspire beyond their shores.
+While elite teams at the top of the league may be inclined to see overseas fans as merely an untapped source of commercial revenue, smaller, less fortunate teams seem more likely to marvel at the devotion that they can inspire beyond their shores.

-Most importantly however, these clubs have become a way for fans to identify with the classic, and sometimes perpetual, underdog.
+Most importantly, however, these clubs have become a way for fans to identify with the classic, and sometimes perpetual, underdog.
 Despite being American, for example, Manning-Laisne has managed to absorb the Northern English sensibility of regarding urban Southern England with suspicion, blaming the “largely London-based media” for that Blackburn team’s tag as brutes.

 Why would Americans an ocean removed from the European game choose to support smaller, struggling clubs?
-Tom Mullen, another Fulham fan, offers a compelling answer.
+Tom Mullen, another Fulham fan, offers one answer.
 He says that he is so accustomed to the US pro league system, with no relegation and an “Everyone gets an A” mentality, that he revels in his soccer team’s plight, finding honor in the struggle.

 “I’m ok with them having to fight back,” he says.
 “Life isn’t easy.”